hmcts/div-document-generator-client/README.md

 Evidence Management Store.

 The service provides a single RESTful endpoint that will generate the document, store it in Evidence Management Store and return the link to the stored data.
+I am editing this for a PR.

 ## Setup